 Cleaning Kitchen Cabinets

-Get it Early
+Get It Early

 First off, kitchen cabinets grab on to more grease, food particles, dirt, smoke, and grime than most other parts of your home – unless you have a habit of grilling in your living room (which I really wouldn’t recommend).
 It’s always easier to get them clean if you don’t let the greasy messes set around for too long before cleaning.

-For everyday cleaning, use a mild dish detergent, warm water, and a soft cloth or sponge.
+For everyday cabinet cleaning, use a mild dish detergent, warm water, and a soft cloth or sponge.
 Personally, I like Dawn dishwashing liquid because it helps cut through some of the grease – but whatever brand you are partial to will be just fine.
 The most important thing is to wring out most of the water before you wipe the cabinets down – you never want water to drip or pool in the detail of the cabinet doors or moldings.
 If the cabinets look damp after you’ve cleaned them, run over them quickly with a second, dry cloth to pick up the excess water.

 Don't Rub the Wrong Way